lewiswolf/submarine/readme.md

 To open all of the plugins in this project, open `Submarine.maxproj`, which will automatically open `playground.maxpat` as well.
 Each effect can be used in any order you want, and can even be installed in your own patchers using a `bpatcher`.

-To use the _Enveloper_, you will also need to install these dependencies in the Max packages folder (`~/Documents/Max 8/Packages`).
+To use the _Enveloper_, you currently need to install these dependencies in the Max packages folder (`~/Documents/Max 8/Packages`).

 -   [FluCoMa](https://github.com/flucoma/flucoma-max)
 -   [SP-Tools](https://github.com/rconstanzo/sp-tools)